hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - attackers to get hold of a valid email address if your organization uses standard format for official e-mail alias
     - <span style="color: #bb6600;">DHA Prevention</span> to prevent malicious actors from quickly identifying valid recipients
     - <span style="color: #bb6600;">Lightweight Directory Access Protocol (LDAP)</span>: an Internet protocol that email programs use to look up contact information from a server
+    - prevent from quickly identifying all valid recipients as LDAP accepts queries on a listener: <span style="color: #bb6600;">config Directory Hast Attack Prevention</span>
   - reputation service
     - insufficient info for a definitive verdict -> return a reputation score based on characteristics of the file
     - <span style="color: #bb6600;">score meets or exceeds</span> threshold -> ESA applies confiured action in the mail policy